How Do I Provision a GCP Service Account IAM Binding With Pulumi?

-role to it.
-This role allows the service account to manage Cloud Storage buckets and objects.
+role, which grants the service account the ability to manage Cloud Storage buckets and objects.

-- Define the provider: This specifies the GCP project and region.
+- Define the provider: Specify the GCP project and region to set the context for resource creation.

-- Create the service account: Define the name and description.
+- Create the service account: Define the service account’s name and description.

-- Set the IAM binding: Assign a specific role to the service account.
+- Set the IAM binding: Assign a specific IAM role to the service account.

-- Outputs: Export the service account email and name for use in other parts of your configuration or scripts.
+- Outputs: Export the service account email and name for integration with other configurations or scripts.

 import * as pulumi from "@pulumi/pulumi";